Quality trumps speed in corporate strategy

 “People don’t take enough of a moment to properly assess their situation.”

 The main challenge occurs when companies face a single rare event that poses a significant challenge to a business, and where senior managers find themselves forced to quickly make a decision.
-However, organisations that fail to get the right decision at this point also run the risk of making choices that are incompatible with other initiatives.
+However, organizations that fail to get the right decision at this point also run the risk of making choices that are incompatible with other initiatives.

 “In a market that is moving quickly, existing rules don’t necessarily apply any more.”